Text Chunking for RAG: Stop Losing Context in Splits (2026)

 Strategy 1: Fixed-Size Chunking

-Split by character or token count, with optional overlap.
+Split by character or token count with overlap.
+The simplest strategy and a reliable baseline.

 splitter = RecursiveCharacterTextSplitter(